 Configure a New Data Connection to your Azure Blob

-Select ‘Azure Blob’ and a modal window will open to configure a connection.
-Here you will need to enter your Azure credentials.
-Authorization is done by adding your Storage URI, SAS Token and Container Name and you can find guides for more information in the Azure Storage Docs.
+Select ‘Azure Blob’ and a form will open to configure a connection.
+Here you will need to enter your Azure credentials for the Blob Container you will be using.

 NOTE: While an algorithm NEVER sees credentials used to access data in Azure, it is recommended that you provide access that: